-Those looking for hassle-free dining in NYC can save time cooking and cleaning by dining out at one of the best restaurants open on Christmas Day.
+Those looking for hassle-free dining during the most wonderful time of the year can book resverations at one of the best restaurants open on Christmas Day.
 NYC has plenty of traditions to cross off your holiday to-do list—including visiting the Rockefeller Christmas tree, going broke on bespoke gifts at holiday markets or gathering around the table for a home-cooked meal.
 And yes, you can really find that last one at these places!
-From boisterous Indian restaurants to classic American joints, here are the best NYC restaurants open for Christmas dinner.
+From boisterous Indian restaurants to Italian favorites, here are the best NYC restaurants open for Christmas dinner.

 RECOMMENDED: See the full guide to Christmas in New York